 - the Safety Fitness Certificate (SFC) Compliance test

-- the test is 30 multiple choice questions and you must score a minimum of 25 to pass
+- The test involves 30 multiple choice questions and you must score a minimum of 25 to pass.

-- if you fail the test you must wait one day before taking the test again.
-You may take the test as many times as required to pass but only once per day
+- You may take the test as many times as required to pass but only once per day.

-- if you have difficulty with English and only need minimal help, you can use a paper English conversion dictionary for class 3, 6 or 7
+If you have difficulty with English and need minimal help, you can use a paper English conversion dictionary for Class 3, 6 or 7 knowledge tests.

-You can study the driver guides for all classes of knowledge tests:
+The driver guides for all classes of knowledge tests are available online:

-- Driver's Guide to Operation, Safety and Licensing: Cars & Light Trucks
+- Driver's Guide to Operation, Safety and Licensing: Cars and Light Trucks

-- Commercial Driver's Guide to Operation, Safety and Licensing: Trucks, Buses, Emergency Responders & Taxis
+- Commercial Driver's Guide to Operation, Safety and Licensing: Trucks, Buses, Emergency Responders and Taxis

-- Rider's Guide to Operation Safety and Licensing: Motorcycles, Mopeds & Power-assisted Bicycles
+- Rider's Guide to Operation Safety and Licensing: Motorcycles, Mopeds and Power-assisted Bicycles

 The Class 7 test is available in 25 languages: